-The officer stated that he was on duty in West-lane when he observed the defendants with 2 terrier dogs.
-The went down the road and one
+The officer stated that he was on duty in 'West-lane' when he observed the defendants with 2 terrier dogs.

 The photographs and the following information about the bottles has been kindly contributed by Josie Bland of Skelton, a descendant of the Emmersons.

 Stephen Emmerson, "The Miners' Friend", who figures large in many of these webpages lived at Hollybush Farm at this time.

 His sister Alice had an illegitimate son, John, who lived at the Farm with Stephen and his other sister, Hannah Emmerson.